yogeshojha/rengine/README.md

 sudo ./install.sh
 ```

-if `./install.sh` does not have install permission, please change it, `chmod +x install.sh`
+If `./install.sh` does not have install permission, please change it, `chmod +x install.sh`

 **reNgine can now be accessed from <https://127.0.0.1> or if you're on the VPS <https://your_vps_ip_address>**